ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.2.5 Directly invited VRS Rosters may only accept an invitation for a Tournament if:

-a) At least three of the Participating Roster's Athletes were on the Invited Roster on the Invite Date.
+a) At least three of the Participating Roster's Athletes were on the Invited Roster on the Invite Date and will play in each event match.

 b) The Participating Roster satisfies the invite criteria (e.g. regional, demographic, etc).